Razakabdul-12/App/help/expense.md

 3. Press **Export** to choose exporter and methods for expenses.
 4. Press **Advanced** to enable features like auto-sync.

-#### [Connect to NetSuite] How do I connect Expensify to NetSuite?
-To integrate with NetSuite:
-1. Log into Expensify as a workspace admin and press your profile image or icon in the bottom left menu.
-2. Scroll down and press **Workspaces** and select the workspace you want to connect to NetSuite.
-3. Press **More features** and enable the Accounting toggle.
-4. Press **Accounting** and then **Set up** next to NetSuite.
-5. Enter your NetSuite Account ID, Token ID, and Token Secret.
-These can be found in NetSuite under **Setup > Integration > Web Services Preferences**.
-6. Press **Confirm** to complete the setup.

-#### [Configure NetSuite] How do I configure NetSuite settings in Expensify?
-To configure NetSuite settings:
-1. Ensure the Expensify Bundle is installed in NetSuite by going to **Customization > SuiteBundler > Search & Install Bundles**.
-2. Enable Token-Based Authentication in NetSuite under **Setup > Company > Enable Features > SuiteCloud > Manage Authentication**.
-3. Add the Expensify Integration Role to a user in NetSuite under **Lists > Employees** and manage access.
-4. Create Access Tokens in NetSuite by entering "page: tokens" in the Global Search and selecting **New Access Token**.
-5. Confirm Expense Categories and Reports are enabled in NetSuite under **Setup > Accounting** and **Employees**.
-6. Follow the detailed steps for ensuring transaction forms are properly configured in NetSuite for Expense Reports, Journal Entries, Vendor Bills, and Credits.

 ### Exporting Data
 #### [Export Expenses] How do I export expenses to a CSV file?
 To export your expense data to a CSV file: